 If you would like to increase your body awareness by improving your posture, balance and body alignment, perhaps Pilates would be a great start.
 Specifically designed to increase flexibility, strength and control, Pilates will also develop long, lean and toned muscles without adding bulk.
 Pilates is a safe form of gentle exercise for people of all abilities, which relieves stress and tension as well as preventing supporting muscle and soft tissue injury.
 We meet on 3 days.
-Tuesdays: Long Sutton Village Hall 9.00-10.00am (Beginners), 10.00-11.00am (Improvers) & 11.15am-12.15pm (Intermediate); Curry Rivel Primary School 5.45-6.45pm (Beginners) & 7.00-8.00pm (Intermediate).
+Tuesdays: Long Sutton Village Hall 9.00-10.00am (Beginners), 10.00-11.00am (Improvers) & 11.15am-12.15pm (Intermediate).
 Wednesdays: Long Sutton Village Hall 9.00-10.00am (All levels).
 Thursdays: Long Sutton Village Hall 6.00-7.00pm (All levels).
-We welcome new participants of all ages and abilities. £7.00 per hour session, payable as a block of 6 sessions (£42.00) or pay-as-you-go at £10.00 per session.
+We welcome new participants of all ages and abilities. £9.00 per hour session, payable as a block of 6 sessions (£54.00) or pay-as-you-go at £13.00 per session.
 Private 1 to 1 sessions are also available.

 Contact: Sarah Minty